-- (iii) Curb and gutter, including pavement to the centerline of Boundary Road. - (iv) New catch basin on the north side of the lane return - (v) Removal of the existing driveway crossing and reconstruction of the sidewalks and curb to current standards: - (vi) Adjustment to all existing infrastructure to accommodate the proposed street improvements. - (d) Provision of street trees adjacent the site where space permits. - (a) Paving of the lane adjacent the site to current standards. - (b) Provision of a new standard pedestrian lane crossing, new curb returns and curb ramps at the existing lane crossing on Boundary Road adjacent to the site. - (c) Provision of speed humps in the lane south of the 3600 block of East Hastings Street, between Kootenay Street and Boundary Road. - (d) Relocation of the fire hydrant on the south west corner of Boundary Road and Hastings Street to accommodate modifications of the traffic signal to an Accessible Pedestrian Signal (APS). - (e) Provision of installation of parking regulatory signage on streets adjacent to the site. - (f) Provision of upgraded street lighting (roadway and sidewalk) adjacent to the site to current City of Vancouver (COV) standards and Illuminating Engineering Society of North America (IESNA) recommendations. - (g) Provision of intersection lighting upgrade at Boundary Rd and East Hastings Street to current COV standards and IESNA recommendations. - (h) Provision of new or replacement duct banks adjacent the development site that meet current City standards.
+- (d) Provision of street trees adjacent the site where space permits. - (e) Paving of the lane adjacent the site to current standards. - (f) Provision of a new standard pedestrian lane crossing, new curb returns and curb ramps at the existing lane crossing on Kootenay Street adjacent to the site. - (g) Provision of the relocation of all associated passenger facilities (bus shelter, bench, litter can, etc) and reinstallation at applicant's cost at a location to be determined by Engineering Services. - (h) Provision of speed humps in the lane south of the 3600 block of East Hastings Street, between Kootenay Street and Boundary Road. - (i) Provision of installation of parking regulatory signage on streets adjacent to the site.

+Note to Applicant: Designs details of off-site improvements to be finalized at the development permit stage.

+- (j) Provision of upgraded street lighting (roadway and sidewalk) adjacent to the site to current City of Vancouver standards and Illuminating Engineering Society of North America (IESNA) recommendations. - (k) Provision of intersection lighting upgrade at Kootenay Street and East Hastings Street to current COV standards and IESNA recommendations. - (I) Provision of new or replacement duct banks adjacent the development site that meet current City standards.
 Duct banks are to consist of electrical and communication ducts sized to meet City needs in a configuration acceptable by the General Manager of Engineering Services and in conformance with applicable electrical codes and regulations.
 A detailed design will be required prior to the start of any associated street work.